amiraba/docker-hadoop-spark-batch-stream-kafka-hbase/README.md

 # docker-hadoop-spark-batch-stream-kafka-hbase

 This is a combined tutorial I have followed including:
-* Docker settup with 1 master and 2 slaves
+* Docker setup with 1 master and 2 slaves
 * Hadoop installed on every one of them
 * Spark Batch
 * Spark Streaming